 - One example of a success story (a collaboration from the past which worked)

-- Meaningful content (thoughtful and well-written content about your product; not a promo for the same of promo, just honest stuff, put together after concrete research and testing)
+- Meaningful content (thoughtful and well-written content about your product; put together after research and testing).

-These actions will help us all clean up the landscape and get the garbage out.
+These actions will help us all clean up the messy arena and get the garbage out.

 On the WordPress publishers side, this is what I would recommend you to start doing as soon as possible: